 I once had a friend after a long night of drinking consult me on his living room couch, “What does quantum mechanics really mean?”
 I guess he asked because I blabbed about physics so much that he considered me an expert in the field rather than just the casual student I really am.
 I was taken aback for this particular friend and I had never discussed physics—let alone quantum mechanics—in our entire five year relationship.
-He was a former UCSB frat boy and he was the friend I turned to when I needed a break from my intellectual studies to indulge in the simpler pleasures of life such as women and beer.
+He was a former UCSB frat boy and he was the friend I turned to when I needed a break from my intellectual studies to indulge in the simpler pleasures of life such as beer and sports.
 He was also so heavily inebriated that I was pretty sure he wasn’t even going to remember asking the question in the morning (which I was indeed later proven right).

 I answered casually, “Well, it’s the physics of atoms and atoms make up everything, so I guess it means everything.”
 Not satisfied with my answer he replied slurredly, “No really, what does it mean?
 We can’t really see what goes on in an atom so how do we really know?
 What if it’s just some guys too smart for their own good making it all up?
 Can we really trust it?
 From what I know we still don’t completely understand it so how do we know if it’s really real?
 Maybe there’s just some things as humans were not supposed to understand.”